top of page

 19 to Zero adopts a multimodal and interdisciplinary research approach to guide interventions aimed at improving people’s health behaviours.

-19 to Zero has conducted a number of mixed-method studies to understand Canadians' attitudes and behaviours towards COVID-19 public health measures and vaccinations.
-Our team has continued our research into how to enhance overall vaccine confidence in other non-COVID related areas.
-Our goal is to promote healthier behaviours whether it be encouraging vaccinations, redesigning models of care, or helping close care gaps (i.e. cancer screening).
+19 to Zero actively conducts multi-methods studies to understand Canadians' attitudes and behaviours toward their health.
+Our goal is to promote healthier behaviours whether it be redesigning models of care or helping close care gaps (i.e. cancer screening).
 We want to bring our research and insights to help design and develop tailored strategies and solutions for encouraging healthier behaviours.

 Research & Insights